August 22, 2020 Note: Green Bay Outsiders has launched and is now available on Amazon by clicking here.

-In the meantime, to flip things a little, I’d like to share a Q&A session in which I was interviewed about my upcoming novel, Green Bay Outsiders.
+Below is a Q&A session in which I was interviewed about my upcoming novel, Green Bay Outsiders.
 You’ve been hearing a lot about it.
-This interview takes readers more in-depth about what inspired me to write the novel and what I hope it accomplishes.
+This interview takes readers more in-depth about what inspired me to write the story and what I hope it accomplishes.

 The following interview was conducted with Author Jay Lemming about his upcoming novel, Green Bay Outsiders.

 So tell us about Green Bay Outsiders.

 Wow, where do I begin with that.
 Green Bay Outsiders is the story about Carl Daniels, a recent graduate of the University of Wisconsin-Green Bay, who discovers pretty suddenly that what he wants to do in life pretty much flies in the face of everything he’s known and believed in to date.
 He’s studied business at university and has his first professional job at a credit union, he’s got a long-time girlfriend who wants an even more serious relationship with him, and he’s got several friends with whom he hangs out at happy hour every Friday night.A lot of people would say, for a 22-year-old, he has a lot going for him.
 And he does, there’s no question about that.
 And Carl knows it too, which is why he feels so uncomfortable about these feelings of discomfort and distraction.
 He wonders if something is wrong with him and if he’s not grateful for what he has when he should be.
 And that voice in his head, the voice that makes him question himself, is the same voice of pretty much everyone around him–his parents, his girlfriend and his friend.
 The way the story opens up ends up with him getting cast out of the ritual happy hours because his friends feel he’s not really a part of them anymore.